 Our vision is a thriving evangelical community that is equipped to navigate complexity with biblical clarity.
 We strive to make our members strong and effective, influence society for justice and righteousness, and gather the many voices of evangelicals together to have a greater impact for Jesus Christ and his cause.

-The National Association of Evangelicals represents 40 denominations and serves a constituency of millions.
-With resources, connections and influence, we help denominations increase their impact for Jesus and his cause.
-We facilitate collaboration among denominational leaders to demonstrate Christian unity and energize faithful leadership.
+The National Association of Evangelicals represents 40 denominations and networks, and serves a constituency of millions.
+With resources, connections and influence, we help denominations and networks increase their impact for Jesus and his cause.
+We facilitate collaboration among denominational/network leaders to demonstrate Christian unity and energize faithful leadership.
 Building consensus around a biblical perspective fuels the NAE’s role as a champion for evangelical concerns in Washington, D.C.

-- Evangelicals magazine — Published 3 times a year to help you and your denomination navigate complexity with biblical clarity.
-Denominational members receive 5 subscriptions mailed directly to staff or leaders ($75 total value), and can request up to 100 free copies to share with your constituents ($500 value per edition).
+- Evangelicals magazine — Published 3 times a year to help you and your network navigate complexity with biblical clarity.
+Denominational/network members receive 5 subscriptions mailed directly to staff or leaders ($75 total value), and can request up to 100 free copies to share with your constituents ($500 value per edition).

 - Webinars — The NAE offers periodic webinars on timely topics with expert voices.
 We seek to inform and inspire your community.
 You can watch past webinars at NAE.org/videos.

 - Today’s Conversation podcasts — NAE President Walter Kim hosts a monthly conversation with courageous and thoughtful leaders.
 You can find archived podcast episodes on our website at NAE.com/naepodcast.